AkashTTN/Bootcamp/README.md

 For 2nd and 4th
 node index.js

 1. Create on custom middleware to validate the session of user if valid session allow to access request otherwise send back.
+APIs made in session 3 will now require a cookie/sessionid

 2. Create Example for Buffer, Streams and pipe.